School Safety Subcommittee Votes On Recommendations For Enhancing Report For Student Behavioral And Social Health

 Before approving the recommendations, committee members heard presentations on the lack of school nurses and school social workers and discussed existing social and behavioral programs in NC.
 Liz Newlin, Immediate Past President of the School Nurse Association of North Carolina (SNANC) and previous school nurse, presented the roles and responsibilities of school nurses, and said many serve six schools each week.

 “School nurses are the most accessible professional with mental health training when present in school every day” yet, “very few schools in North Carolina have a school nurse in the building every day” Newlin said.

-Rep. Craig Horn (R-Union) expressed his strong support for increasing school nurse funding.
-According to the Department of Public Instruction (DPI), there is one nurse for every 2,315 students in NC; however, the national recommendation is one nurse in every school.
+Rep. Craig D. Horn (R-Union) expressed his strong support for increasing school nurse funding.
+According to the Department of Public Instruction (DPI), there is one nurse to every 2,315 students in NC; however, the national recommendation is one nurse in every school.

 Lastly, the committee heard from Carteret County Schools on the Signs of Suicide Prevention program (SOS), a program designed to prevent youth suicide.
 Presenters included Don Griffin, Newport Middle School Counselor, and Dr. Sue Kreuser, Healthful Living Director.
 The program encourages open communication about mental health, teaches students about depression, suicide, self-harm, and substance abuse.
 It also explains that suicide is preventable, and provides training to teachers, parents, and students on how to identify serious depression.
 To view the SOS presentation, click here.